-The draft set of minutes of the Annual General Meeting held on 30 June 2022 was distributed to all members in advance.
-No questions were raised in this regard and the content of the set of minutes was therefore adopted as a true reflection by the meeting attendees.
+The draft set of minutes of the Annual General Meeting held on 20 July 2023 was distributed to all members in advance.
+No questions were raised, and the content of the minutes was proposed for adoption by Mr. C van Wyk and seconded by Mr. F Meier.